ibm-industrial/opcua-to-ibmiotp/README.md

-# Transfer OPC-UA Data to the IBM Watson IoT platform
+# Transfer OPC-UA Data to the IBM Internet of Things platform
 While modern information technology/IT systems use protocols like http, websockets, MQTT  (for IoT) and architectural styles (e.g. REST),   for operations technology/OT systems in manufacturing and plants a variety of other protocols are being used.
 In order to use this data a protocol conversion is needed.
 Fortunately OPC UA becomes a standard protocol and OPC UA servers can be used to collect that later can be consumed in OT (e.g. predictive maintenance) or combined OT/IT (worker assistants) e.g. uses cases .

 ![Data flow](OpcuaToWiotp.jpeg)

-These are the steps to consume (simulated) OPC UA data on the Watson IoT platform.
+These are the steps to consume (simulated) OPC UA data on the IoT platform.

 ## OPC UA Server
 * create a [Ubuntu VM](https://cloud.ibm.com/classic/devices) with an Ubuntu 16.04 on the IBM Cloud (register to the IBM Cloud, if not done already) with a public IP address